njahn82/inspirehep/README.md

 #>   (chr), issue (chr), keywords (chr), collection (chr), licence_url (chr)
 ```

-Last but not least, you can use `batch_size` to control the size of your result
+Last but not least, you can use `batch_size` to control the size of your
-pages.
-By default, `batch_size` groups 10 records for each page.
-The
+result pages.
+By default, `batch_size` groups 10 records into a single page.
-maximum number is 250.
-Please note that large values per page could cause longer
+The maximum number is 250.
+Please note that large values per page could cause
-response times.
+longer response times.
+Consider the bulk download options via OAI-PMH or the
+json data dump if you need to get to work with a large set of INSPIRE records.

+### Get record details

+to be added

-## META
+## Meta

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.